hove-io/navitia/documentation/rfc/ptref_grammar.md

 ## Predicates

 The elementary building block of a query is the predicate.
-They define a set of requested objects.
+It defines a set of requested objects.

 ### Elementary predicates